matthewdrees/easy_serialize/README.md

 Not supported:
 * float (but yes to support for double)
 * pointers
+* polymorphism
-* classes/structs without a serialize method
+* classes/structs without a serialize method (must be intrusive)
 * vectors of vectors